HomeLatest NewsPolicyAustralia tightens noose around BigTech companies, slaps new regulatory framework to check misinformation

 False narratives typically started with “highly emotive and engaging posts within small online conspiracy groups” and were “amplified by international influencers, local public figures, and by coverage in the media,” it added.

 The authority also noted that disinformation, which involves intentionally spreading false information to influence politics or sow discord, was continuing to target Australians.
-Facebook had removed four disinformation campaigns in from 2019 to 2020, it said.
+Facebook had removed four disinformation campaigns in Australia from 2019 to 2020, it said.

 The regulator said that conspiracy groups often urged people to join smaller platforms with looser moderation policies, like Telegram.
 If those platforms rejected industry-set content guidelines “they may present a higher risk to the Australian community,” the ACMA said.